Pycter logo Pycter

 8. Account deletion

-Users may delete their Pycter account at any time.
+Users may delete their Pycter account at any time, from the application or at pycter.com/delete-account.
 Upon deletion:

 • email address and identifiers are removed,